1936 Iraqi coup d'état: Aftermath

 Bakr Sidqi wanted to improve Iraqi ties towards Iran and Kemalist Turkey.
-He and Sulayman were also unenthused by pan-Arabism, which the previous government and many Sunni clerics supported.
-Sulayman instead hoped for a more pluralistic vision of Iraq that would include Shia and Kurds more closely, which would fit with closer relations with Shia Iran.
+He and Sulayman were also unenthusiatic of Pan-Arabism, which the previous government and many Sunni clerics supported.
+Sulayman instead hoped for a more pluralistic vision of Iraq, which would include Shia and Kurds more closely and fit with closer relations with Shia Iran.
 Sulayman also began investigations of the sources of wealth from members of the previous government, which uncovered various incidents of corruption and abuse of office for personal gain.

-The murder of al-Askari created a backlash, as did various other terror incidents such as the murder of Diya Yunis, a secretary of the cabinet in the previous government, and the attempted murder of Mawlud Mukhlis, a prominent pan-Arabist.
-This created strong feelings against the new government, and Sulayman's cabinet lasted under ten months before Sidqi was assassinated.
-In August 1937, while en route to Turkey, Sidqi was assassinated in the garden of one of the air force bases in Mosul along with Mohammad ‘Ali Jawad, the commanding officer of the Iraqi Royal Air Force.
-Both Sidqi and Jawad were sent as part of a military mission by the Iraqi government, in response to an invitation from the Turkish government.
-Sidqi had stopped in Mosul on August 11 on the way to Turkey to spend the afternoon with Jawed when a soldier named Muhammad ‘Ali Talla’fari opened fire, instantly killing both men.
-The bodies of both men were flown to Baghdad the following day and buried with full military honors.
+The murder of al-Askari and various other terrorist incidents such as the murder of Diya Yunis, a secretary of the cabinet in the previous government; and the attempted murder of Mawlud Mukhlis, a prominent pan-Arabist; and various other terrorist incidents created a blacklash and created strong feelings against the new government.
+Sulayman's cabinet lasted under ten months before Sidqi was assassinated in August 1937 en route to Turkey in the garden of an Iraqi Royal Air Force base in Mosul.
+Also, Mohammad ‘Ali Jawad, the commanding officer of the air force, was killed.
+Sidqi and Jawad had bene sent as part of a military mission by the Iraqi government in response to an invitation from the Turkish government.
+Sidqi had stopped in Mosul on August 11 on the way to Turkey to spend the afternoon with Jawed.
+A soldier, Muhammad ‘Ali Talla’fari, opened fire and instantly killed both men.
+The bodies of both men were flown to Baghdad the following day and buried with full military honours.

-Many attribute his murder to Sulayman's anti-corruption reforms and Sidqi's dissociation from the idea of pan-Arabism.
+Many attribute his murder to Sulayman's anti-corruption reforms and Sidqi's dissociation from the idea of Pan-Arabism.
 It is still unclear as to who was behind the death of Sidqi, but many conspiracy theories have emerged.
-Some rumors at the time claimed that the British in conjunction with Nuri al-Sa’id were behind it.
-Liora Lukitz suggests that the most likely theory is the one the Sulayman government initially gave: that Sidqi was assassinated by a group of seven dissident military officers, who had withdrawn their support from Sidqi after he had promoted personal allies to key military posts.
+Some rumours at the time claimed that the British and al-Said had been behind it together.
+Liora Lukitz suggests that the most likely theory is the one thatr was gicen by the Sulayman government initially: that Sidqi was assassinated by a group of seven dissident military officers, who had withdrawn their support from Sidqi after he had promoted personal allies to key military posts.

-As a result of Sidqi's assassination, Sulayman resigned as Prime Minister and was succeeded by Jamil al-Midfai.
-Nuri al-Said returned from Cairo, and many of his allies resumed positions of power in the new government.
-Pan-Arabism returned to prominence, and with it the more Sunni-dominated vision of Iraq.
+As a result of Sidqi's assassination, Sulayman resigned as prime minister and was succeeded by Jamil al-Midfai.
+Al-Said returned from Cairo, and many of his allies resumed positions of power in the new government.
+Pan-Arabism returned to prominence, along with the Sunni-dominated vision of Iraq.

 Importance

-The 1936 coup marked the "beginning of end" of constitutional order in Iraq.
-After 1936, extra-constitutional, often violent transfers of power became a rule more than exception, while the rule of constitutional monarchy began its gradual disintegration.
+The 1936 coup marked the beginning of the end of constitutional order in Iraq.
+Afterward, extra-constitutional and often-violent transfers of power became a rule, rather than the exception, and the rule of the constitutional monarchy began its gradual disintegration.